DavesCodeMusings/school-coding-lab/docs/labs/index.md

 5. Domain Name Service

 ### Home Automation
+Keep your classroom lab comfortable year round with home automation.
+Just kidding!
+The school will never let you control the HVAC system, but it's fun to pretend.
 1. Home Assistant on Raspberry Pi
 2. Sensors Using ESPHome
 3. Sending Sensor Data Over MQTT